ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 **Data Import from CSV:**

-We proceeded with the data import process by selecting our CSV file located within the HDFS, specifying the file path and ensuring that the import data checkbox was selected.
+The Hive database is populated using data from the CSV file located within the HDFS.
+The file path is specified in the interface to import the data.
 This imports the data into the Driver table post-creation.

 [Driver Data File](data/Driver.csv)